bubnikv/omnia-enet-server/README.md

 Unfortunately neither Termux nor Android remembers that, so you will have to allow USB access again after each phone reboot.

+The USB audio access on Android was inspired by [Joel Stanley's work](https://github.com/shenki/usbaudio-android-demo).